 Cash and cash equivalents and investment in marketable securities have been measured using level 1 inputs.
-Investment in Tlou Energy has been measured using Level 1 and Level 3 inputs.
+The Company's investment in Tlou Energy Limited ("Tlou Energy") has been measured using Level 1 and Level 3 inputs.

 Interest and other income